What services are available for military veterans at FTCC?

 Fayetteville Technical Community College is proud to serve our military veterans and their dependents as they pursue their educational goals.
 The FTCC All American Veterans Center was created to honor our veterans and to provide a location where veterans can gather, find assistance, and receive the support necessary to ensure their success at FTCC and beyond.

-As a Veteran enrolled in classes at FTCC you are required complete an Enrollment Certification Request form each semester.
-If you need assistance, contact the Veterans services office via email.
+As a Veteran enrolled in classes at FTCC you are required to complete an Enrollment Certification Request form each semester.

 VA Educational Benefits